cookie-munster/cookie-munster.github.io/_pages/about.md

 > Assisted in creating data and maps for clients in development & real estate.

 ## <i class="fa fa-flask"></i> | Research
+### Oxford School of Geography & The Environment
+Jun 2018 - Present
+> Graduate thesis research into cartography and the use of maps for policy by political leaders.

 ### USC Biogeography & National Park Service
-Magellan Scholar Research Grant: Apr 2016 - April 2017
+Magellan Scholar Research Grant: Apr 2016 - Apr 2017
 > Biogeography research in Congaree National Park using a remotely operated vehicle (ROV).

 ### SC Geographic Alliance & National Geographic Education